-|
+| |

 German Public Health Insurance: All You Need To Know

 You can use excellent German healthcare for free only with valid insurance; otherwise, going to the doctor will be expensive.
-German healthcare is divided into statutory (public) and private sectors.
-Nevertheless, 80% of the German population has public health insurance.

 The statutory health insurance in Germany is government-regulated public health insurance.
-Everyone who lives in Germany can get public coverage.
+Everyone who lives in Germany can get general coverage.
 The monthly rate is 14,6% of the gross salary for employees.
 For students, a fixed amount of about 100 EUR applies.

-The public (statutory) health insurance in Germany is known as “gesetzliche Krankenversicherung”, shortly GKV.
+The public (statutory) health insurance in Germany is known as “gesetzliche Krankenversicherung,” shortly GKV.
 It’s the default type of health insurance.

 Public healthcare is universal and available for most German residents without special conditions.
 However, foreign nationals will need to meet several criteria before they can get a public insurance card.